ukumuku/ukumuku/README.md

 # Ukumuku

-Microframeowrk for Python 3 based on Falcon
+Microframework for Python 3 based on Falcon

 ## Run tests